-The days of rushing to the neighbourhood grocery because you’re out of milk are long gone.
+The days of rushing to the neighborhood grocery, because you’re, out of milk, are, long gone.
 Simply ask Alexa to place an order for you in the morning.

 Under the hood, the forward-thinking Alexa will access Amazon and place an order on your behalf, with delivery scheduled for the following morning.
 A fascinating feature is that Alexa will process your order after verifying your voice pattern.
 A true personal shopper at your command.